 With the Citi Custom Cash Card, Gen Zers can earn a whopping 5% cash back on up to $500 in their top eligible spending category per billing cycle.
 All other purchases earn 1%.
 Eligible categories for 5% cash back include the following:

 - Fitness clubs

 - Home improvement stores

-Plus, the card offers an introductory 0% APR for 15 months on both purchases and balance transfers, and no annual fee.
+Plus, the card offers an introductory 0% APR for 15 months on both purchases and balance transfers, followed by APR, and no annual fee.

-For Gen Zers who would rather have a card that pays unlimited 2% cash back on every purchase with no categories to worry about, the Citi Double Cash Card is a good pick.
-It offers a 0% APR on balance transfers for the first 18 months and no annual fee.
+For Gen Zers who would rather have a card that pays cash back on every purchase with no categories to worry about, the is a good pick.
+It offers 1% cash back on every purchase, and an additional 1% cash back when the purchase is paid off.
+It offers a 0% APR on balance transfers for the first 18 months, followed by APR and no annual fee.

 With the Discover it Cash Back card, Gen Zers can earn 5% cash back on up to $1,500 in different categories each quarter when they activate.
 All other purchases earn 1%.
 The 5% cash back quarterly categories include the following:

 - Grocery stores